-Our cultural history belongs to all of us, not the one who puts up the highest fence or boards the most windows.
+Our history belongs to all of us, not the one who puts up the highest fence or boards the most windows.

 That philosophy will always speak to the dark corners of churches, hospitals and workplaces where people worshiped, bled and toiled; places where a building’s footprint extends beyond the spatial and into memory.
 Holy Name Catholic Church was such a place—though it did not seem that way for a while, when its gothic stained glass were covered in plywood and only pigeons noticed the ever-widening gaps in the limestone walls.

 Holy Name is a third space where, in a time of racial animosity, two mutually hostile demographics met, worshipped, and eventually fought.
 Like other places I’ve documented that recall America’s overt and often violent prejudices, namely Armour Packing of East St. Louis, people tend to repress uncomfortable history.
 Unlike Armour, however, Holy Name wasn’t in one of the most dangerous cities in the country, as I was glad to remind myself of as I spotted the steeple at the end of the Kansas City, Missouri sidewalk.

 I shielded my face as plaster and paint chips rained on my head when it grazed the ceiling of the choir loft stairs, but, finally emerging from the dusty aftermath onto a shaky wooden platform, I was at last able to take in the church’s cross-shaped layout.